sahuguet/sahuguet.github.io/_posts/2020-07-30-building-a-marketplace-in-15min.md

 With post-COVID re-opening, a lot of businesses (large and small) need to purchase personel protection equipment (PPE) for their employees and/or customers.

 New York City Economic Development Corporation ([NYCEDC](https://edc.nyc/)) has the mission to "promote economic growth in New York City".
-To help with the re-opening, NYCEDC issued a public sollicitation for "Personal Protective Equipment Marketplace" (see PDF here; the original webpage has been removed).
+To help with the re-opening, NYCEDC issued a public sollicitation for "Personal Protective Equipment Marketplace" (see [PDF](/other-assets/NYCEDC-New-York-City-Personal-Protective-Equipment-Marketplace-Public-Solicitation-for-Services and-or-Funding.pdf); the original webpage has been removed).

-From the original document, NYCEDC was asking for
+From [the original document](/other-assets/NYCEDC-New-York-City-Personal-Protective-Equipment-Marketplace-Public-Solicitation-for-Services and-or-Funding.pdf), NYCEDC was asking for
 > Specifically, we envision that a technology partner would design, develop and host a digital marketplace that has the following features:
 > * A digital destination where businesses can source PPEs from local (NYC-based) manufacturers and distributors
 > * A user-friendly interface that invites buyers to search by several product criteria